How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 Watering

 Always check the soil before watering.
-Do this by poking your fingers into the soil.
+Feel the soil with your fingers.
 If you're a bit more experienced, you can tell by the color of the soil:

 Provide sufficient daylight, but avoid direct sunlight – especially with glass balls and vases, which can be powerful magnifying glasses.